Pauline Marie Armande Craven

-Pauline Marie Armande Aglaé Craven (née Ferron de La Ferronnays; 12 April 1808 – 1 April 1891) was a French author.
+Pauline Marie Armande Aglaé Craven (née Ferron de La Ferronnays; 12 April 1808 – 1 April 1891) was a French writer.

 Early life

 She was born in London, the daughter of comte Auguste de La Ferronnays, a Breton nobleman.
 Her father was a close friend of the duc de Bern, whom he accompanied on his return to France in 1814.
 He and his wife were attached to the court of Charles X at the Tuileries, but a momentary quarrel with the duc de Bern made retirement imperative to the comte's sense of honor.

 He was appointed ambassador to St. Petersburg, and in 1827 became foreign minister in Paris.
 Pauline was thus brought up in brilliant surroundings, but she derived her strongest impressions from the group of Catholic thinkers that gathered around Lamennais, and her ardent piety furnishes the key to her life.

 In 1828 her father was sent to Rome, and Pauline, at the suggestion of the art critic Alexis Rio, made her first literary essay with a description of the emotions that she experienced on a visit to the catacombs.
 During the July Revolution, M. de La Ferronnays resigned his position, and retired with his family to Naples.
 Here Pauline met her future husband, Augustus Craven, who was then attached to the British embassy.
-His father, Keppel Richard Craven, the well-known supporter of Queen Caroline, objected to his son's marriage to a Catholic; but his scruples were overcome, and immediately after the marriage (1834) Augustus Craven joined the Roman Catholic Church.
+His father, Richard Keppel Craven, the well-known supporter of Queen Caroline, objected to his son's marriage, as Augustus didn't have an income to support such a wife; but his scruples were overcome, and immediately after the marriage (1834) Augustus Craven joined the Roman Catholic Church.